icons8/lunacy-docs/docs/text.md

 * **All**: Shows the full list of fonts.
 * **System**: Shows the list of fonts installed on your computer.
-* **Google**: shows the list of fonts available in the [Google fonts](https://fonts.google.com/) library.
+* **Google**: shows the list of fonts available in the <a href="https://fonts.google.com/" target="_blank">Google fonts</a> library.
 You don't need to download them.
 Lunacy will do it automatically.
 Lunacy's integration with Google fonts will solve most of you problems with missing fonts (click [here](#missing-fonts) for details).

 The list shows font names and their samples.
 If a font's name is too long and appears truncated, hover a cursor over the name to view the full name.
 When you hover the cursor over font samples, Lunacy will display their larger previews.
 Google fonts come without samples until used.